 - Configure Enrollment Status Page

-- Manually Register Device with Windows Autopilot
+- Manually Register the Device with Windows Autopilot

 - Reset the VM to factory settings